 The original, quirky, campy series was rife with supernatural elements, including the mysterious Black and White Lodges.
 In the ABC season two finale, Cooper goes to the Black Lodge, where he meets his evil doppelgänger.
 The double leaves Cooper behind in the lodge.
 Because the season ended with a cliffhanger, and the series was cancelled, Cooper’s fate remained a mystery.

 The 1992 followup feature film, Twin Peaks: Fire Walk with Me is a prequel to the television series.
 Still, in it, Cooper’s fate is touched upon, but is left open ended.
-Showtime’s Twin Peaks TV series revival has been shrouded in mystery, but is a continuation of the original series.
+Showtime’s Twin Peaks TV series revival is a continuation of the original series.

 What do you think?
 Do you like the Twin Peaks TV show?
-Do you think it should be cancelled or renewed for another season?
+Do you think it should have ended or been renewed for a fourth season?